 GFA WORLD seeks to provide Christians in the West with the opportunity to minister to the physical needs of children in poverty, as well as to form a lasting relationship with these children.

-In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Church, which operates the Bridge of Hope Program.
+In order to facilitate the Organization’s work, GFA WORLD has an agency agreement with Believers Eastern Church, which operates the Bridge of Hope Program.

-GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Church through the Bridge of Hope Program.
+GFA WORLD welcomes donations to support the work carried out on behalf of the Organization by our agent Believers Eastern Church through the Bridge of Hope Program.
 Donors can provide life-changing assistance and GFA WORLD will facilitate communication between the sponsor and the child.